Last Updated on

 Obergurgl

-Obergurgl kicks off the season as one of the first non-glacier resorts to start up.
-From November 13, 2019 the Skiopening offers music and parties at mountain huts and restaurants.
+Obergurgl kicks off the season as one of the first non-glacier resorts to start up from November 18, 2021.

 Sölden

-Sölden’s glaciers open around the end of September but the winter season proper starts with the World Cup ski racing event in October on the Rettenbach glacier.
-The women’s giant slalom is on the 26th and the men’s on the 27th of the month.
-Both events of course with support programmes of music and frivolity…
+One of Sölden’s glacier is already open but the winter season proper starts with the World Cup ski racing event in October on the Rettenbach glacier.
+The women’s giant slalom is on the 23th and the men’s on the 24th of the month.

 St Anton